 Parking permits are required at all campuses.
-Visitors can obtain a free temporary parking permit from any Campus Police office.
 Parking permits are non-refundable once selected.
 Lost permits may be replaced at full cost.

 For all parking related issues, please call 760.795.6674

-Note: Parking Regulations are in effect on all days and hours when classes are in session, except Saturdays and Sundays.
+Note: Parking Regulations are in effect on all days and hours when classes are in session, except Sundays.
 All traffic laws are in effect at all times.

 At the Oceanside and San Elijo campuses, a vehicle registered to a student must be parked in a marked space in student lots (or along the perimeter road in Oceanside).
 Motorcycles must be parked in the spaces specifically marked for motorcycles, located in staff lots.
 Bicycles must be parked in bike racks.
-Guests and visitors not driving a campus-registered vehicle must obtain a special parking permit at Campus Police or at the Admissions and Records office at SEC.
-Visitor permits are valid in both student and visitor lots/spaces.
+Guests and visitors must purchase a daily parking permit.

 (call the cashier at 760.795.6835 for Student Accounts operating hours)

 |Mon-Thu.
 7am-11pm||Mon-Thu.
 7am-11pm||Mon-Thu.
 7am-10pm|